 Proper nutrition and an active lifestyle are critical for spinal health.
 Watching the foods that you eat, how much water you drink, and the nutrients you consume can not only help you look and feel better as a whole but can have a direct impact on the health of your spine.

-The Discseel® Procedure is a non-surgical, minimally invasive procedure that uses fibrin to seal and heal annular tears to provide patients with long-term relief from spine conditions.
+The Discseel® Procedure is a non-surgical, minimally invasive procedure that treats annular tears.
 If you’re ready to stop living with back or neck pain, apply for Dr. Pauza’s Discseel® Procedure today!